Dracaena massangeana (Corn Palm) Care Indoors; Watering, Light, Soil, Fertilizer, Problems

 Brown leaf tips

-Brown leaf tips in Corn Plant are caused by dry air, underwatering, salts accumulation, and drafts.
+Brown leaf tips on Corn Plant are caused by dry air, underwatering, salts accumulation or drafts.

 How to fix it

-Dry air: Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
-You may also grow the plant in the humid areas in the home.
+Dry air: To raise humidity, set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in the humid areas in the home.

 Underwatering: Maintain the soil consistently moist and do not allow the soil to dry out completely.